Skip to main content

 You'll hear the word margin a lot in relation to contracts or trade.
 This refers to the gap between how much Target paid for an item and how much they can sell it for.
 The wider the gap, the better the margin, the more profit the retailer makes, the more they want to re-buy more of that item from their supplier.

-For example, if the retailer bought an item from their supplier for $2.00 and sell it for $3.00 in a store, that's a $1.00 profit, or 50% profit margin.
+For example, if the retailer buys an item from their supplier for $2.00 and sells it for $3.00 in a store, that's a $1.00 profit, or a 50% profit margin.

 If they can work with the vendor to provide funding to bring down or offset the cost of the item or more cheaply promote an item to get it in front of shoppers, they can potentially sell more and get more profit.
 Maybe that 50% profit margin can move up to 51% or 52%.
 Or with marketing expenses factored in, instead of the margin being reduced to 45%, maybe it's only reduced to 48% through the contract activities which the vendor is partially or fully funding.
 On a single item, that change may not be much, but across the thousands and thousands of items in a single Target store and across the ~1,900 Target stores in the U.S., those incremental gains can add up to big dollars for the retailer and for the continued business the retailer buys from their suppliers.